LukeTOBrien/webdev-curriculum/JavaScript/en-GB/02 Farm Animals - Images/02 Farm Animals - Images en-GB.md

 ```

 Here we have told our browser that we wish to load jQuery.<br>
-<b>Note:</b> Here the file `jquery.js` is inside a folder called `js`, if you do not have the file you could change the `src` attribute to https://code.jquery.com/jquery-3.2.0.min.js
+__Note:__ Here the file `jquery.js` is inside a folder called `js`, if you do not have the file you could change the `src` attribute to https://code.jquery.com/jquery-3.2.0.min.js

-Now we have added jQuery, let's change the event handler to use the <b>on</b> function.
+Now we have added jQuery, let's change the event handler to use the __on__ function.

 ```
 $(img).on("click", { animal : animal }, function(event) {